 Research shows that pregnant people may have some higher risks related to COVID-19:

-- Pregnant people might have a higher risk of severe illness or death from COVID-19 compared with non-pregnant people.
+- Pregnant people have a higher risk of severe illness or death from COVID-19 compared with non-pregnant people.

 - Pregnant people who are older, have a higher body mass index (BMI) or have conditions like high blood pressure, diabetes or gestational diabetes may have more severe COVID-19 symptoms.